rcarrata/ocp4-network-security/sign-images/sign-images.md

-# Sign Images with Sigstore
+# Sign Images with Stackrox and Sigstore

 ## Install OpenShift GitOps and OpenShift Pipelines